knative/docs/docs/serving/README.md

 - Support for multiple networking layers, such as Contour, Kourier, and Istio, for integration into existing environments.
 - Point-in-time snapshots of deployed code and configurations.

-Knative Serving supports both HTTP and [HTTPS](using-a-tls-cert.md) networking protocols.
+Knative Serving supports both HTTP and [HTTPS](security/using-a-tls-cert.md) networking protocols.

-## Installation

-You can install Knative Serving via the methods listed on the [installation page](../install/README.md).

 ## Serving resources